-Music Feesno refund after the first week of the term
+irst week of the term

-Parking Feesno refund
+no refund

-Student Teaching Feesno refund
+no refund

-General Feesno refund
+no refund

-Technology Feessame as tuition
+same as tuition

-Flex Points (Purchased Vountarily)no refund
+no refund

-unless student enters the military service in which case the premium will be pro-rated.
+...unless student enters the military service in which case the premium will be pro-rated.

 To officially withdraw, a student must complete a Withdrawal Form, which can be obtained in the Office of Student Services.